kmcmahon4/cpuscheduler/cpu/README.md

 -if N, all arrival times will be initialized to 0.
 If Y, you will be asked to input them manually -Enter a time quantum

--Press 9 to exit the program after execution
+-Press 9 to exit the program after desired execution